cdeust/CaipirinIA/README.md

 The app connects to the **CocktailDB API** to fetch cocktail recipes based on identified ingredients.
 Networking is handled via the `CocktailServiceProtocol`, with `Endpoint` classes defining specific API requests.

-The **Moshi** library is used for parsing JSON responses from the API, and responses are mapped to the corresponding models in the app using the `Mapper` classes.

 Error handling and network status monitoring are built into the services layer, ensuring that the app can gracefully handle connectivity issues.

 ## Contribution Guidelines